Although it is possible to build a successful startup on your own, most entrepreneurs quickly realise that it is tough to do so.

-This means that you might have a situation where you have a great idea, but you are not able to turn the idea into a business.
-This might be because you can’t build it yourself, you don’t have a tech co-founder or you are having difficulty finding one which you want to work with.
+This means that you might have a situation where you have a great idea, but you are not able to turn the idea into a successful business.
+This might be because you can’t build it yourself, you don’t have a tech co-founder, or you are having difficulty finding one you want to work with.

 If this is the case, what can you do?

 Here are some alternatives to bringing a tech co-founder on board.

 Learn to code